probcomp/gen-quickstart/README.md

-# gen-examples
+# Gen Example Jupyter Notebooks

-This repository contains tutorial notebooks introducing different features and/or applications of Gen.
+This repository contains Jupyter notebooks that contain tutorials on specific features and/or applications of Gen.
 The notebooks walk you through programs that use Gen.
 Some notebooks also include exercises that expect you to write code or write written responses.